SayantanD99/Problem-Solving_DSA_Competitive-Coding/README.md

 # HackerRank_Problems

-This repository contains few Programs which I have solved on Hackerrank.
+This repository contains few Programs which I have solved on HackerRank,HackerEarth,& CodeChef.

 The Programs are not based on just a particular language, but I have mainly used Python, C and Java for working out the problems.